 A Spin Set simulates the real-world act of turning an object to examine it.
 Spin Sets make it possible to view items from any angle, gaining the key visual details from any angle.
 A Spin Set simulates a 360-degree viewing experience.
 Dynamic Media Classic offers one-dimensional Spin Sets in which viewers can rotate an item, and two-dimensional Spin Sets in which viewers can rotate and flip the item.
 Moreover, users can "free-form" zoom and pan any of the views with a few simple mouse-clicks.
 In this way, users can examine an item more closely from a particular viewpoint.

 Spin Sets also accept Image Maps.
 An Image Map is a region on an image within the Spin Set that displays a rollover panel with text.
 When the user clicks an Image Map, an action of some kind is triggered.
 For example, a web page is launched so that the user can learn more about a product.
 To call attention to the use of an image map in a Spin Set, an outline appears around the Image Map itself when the user moves their mouse pointer over it.

-This Spin Sets Quick Start is designed to get up and running quickly with Spin Set techniques in Scene7.
+This Spin Sets Quick Start is designed to get up and running quickly with Spin Set techniques in Dynamic Media Classic.
 Follow steps 1 through 7.
 At the end of each step is a cross-reference to a topic heading where you can find more information if you need it.